failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 To access this list of issues, you need a gitlab account.
 You can create one here: https://gitlab.com/users/sign_in

 After creating an account, share your account name with a volunteer that's already in gitlab.
-A list is displayed here: https://gitlab.com/failmap/tickets/project_members
+A list is displayed here: https://gitlab.com/Web Security Map/tickets/project_members

-You'll be grated access and then will be able to see the content of the service desk and able to reply: https://gitlab.com/failmap/tickets/issues/service_desk
+You'll be grated access and then will be able to see the content of the service desk and able to reply: https://gitlab.com/Web Security Map/tickets/issues/service_desk

 ## How to explain a scan